laundmo/counter-generator/README.md

 #### counter

 Here you can configure the counter behaviour.
-The `hold-delay` is how quickly the coutner counts up while holding, assuming a `hold-multiplier` of 1.
+The `hold-delay` is how quickly the counter counts up while holding, assuming a `hold-multiplier` of 1.
 The counter will ramp up to `hold-multiplier` times the base speed.
 You can set `hold-multiplier` to 0 to disable the hold feature completely.